 Please note-deductions in Box 6 above also includes all the deductions claimed against gross income from the LTC from all sources in previous years in which the company was a LTC.
 For example, if the LTC has a rental property, all the deductions claimable against the rental income will be included in the total deductions figure, as well as expenses incurred in producing income from all other sources.

-When each owner's basis (Box 9 above) has been calculated you can work out if there are any limitation on the deductions claimable for each owner.
+When each owner's basis (Box 9 on page 26) has been calculated you can work out if there is any limitation on the deductions claimable for each owner.
 If the:

-owner's basis is more than their attribution of the deductions, you won't need to complete Box 24O. attribution of deductions to the owners are more than their owner's basis you'll need to complete Boxes 1 to 3 below to calculate the amount to declare at Box 24O.
+- owner's basis (Box 9) is more than their attribution of the deductions (expenses), you won't need to complete Box 240-go to Non-allowable deductions. - attribution of deductions (expenses) to the owners are more than their owner's basis you'll need to complete Boxes 1 to 3 below to calculate the amount to declare at Box 24O.